niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 And the PATCH version increments when you make bug fixes.

 ```
-Note: `~` symbol helps to upgrade to the latest version automatically.
+Note: Tilde `~` symbol helps to upgrade to the latest version automatically.
 ```

 - `dependencies` - Have you wondered - How can npm know exactly what your project needs?